lifanchen-simm/transformerCPI/README.md

 # TransformerCPI: Improving compound–protein interaction prediction by sequence-based deep learning with self-attention mechanism and label reversal experiments

-This repository contains the source code and the data.
+This repository contains the source code ,the data and trained models.

 ## TransformerCPI